bohdan-financer/Financer/README.md

 sanity dataset import data.ndjson production --replace
 ```

-#### Import Assets (Images):
-Assets are automatically restored when importing documents with proper references.

 > **⚠️ Warning:** The `--replace` flag will delete all existing data in the dataset.
 To add data instead, use without the flag.

+#### About Assets (Images):
+- Asset references are preserved in documents
+- Original images remain on Sanity CDN and will continue to work
+- No need to restore assets separately unless CDN images were deleted
+- If needed, see `BACKUP_WITH_ASSETS.md` for full asset backup/restore

 ---